MeksPwnschlager/ArduinoENC28J60ArtNetWS2801LEDControl/README.md

 An Arduino Sketch to map ArtNet Input to WS2801 LEDs

+Some of the code is taken from the EtherCard library examples (below) and this arduino artnet sender/receiver package: https://vvvv.org/contribution/artnet-arduino-set-v3.1-0

 # To Use:

 Connect your Arduino to your ENC28J60-Based Ethernet Module and WS2801 LED Strip